-Marine plywood is a timber product made from several layers of wood veneers (plies).
-These sheets are then bonded using water-resistant adhesive known as weather and boil proof (WBP) glue.
+Marine plywood is a high-quality timber product composed of multiple layers of wood veneers bonded with water-resistant weather and boil proof (WBP) glue..

 Plywood suppliers offer marine plywood in several different grades.
 Each grade comes with a distinct knot size and frequency.
 Every one of them also has a unique weight and thickness.